Trump snaps and calls Kaitlan Collins ‘nasty’ in tense exchange at CNN town hall

-Trump snaps and calls Kaitlan Collins ‘nasty’ in tense exchange over classified documents at CNN town hall
+Trump calls Kaitlan Collins ‘nasty’ in tense exchange over classified documents at CNN town hall

 ‘You’re a nasty person, I’ll tell ya,’ Mr Trump says as GOP crowd cheers

-Former President Donald Trump called Kaitlin Collins a “nasty person” during a tense exchange over classified documents during CNN’s New Hampshire town hall.
+Former President Donald Trump called Kaitlan Collins a “nasty person” during a tense exchange over classified documents during CNN’s New Hampshire town hall.

 During a combative back-and-forth over Mr Trump retaining classified documents at his Mar-a-Lago estate, Mr Trump and Ms Collins spoke over each other for several moments.